anushkaatyagii/Challenge-/README.md

+# SQL and Scripting challenges

-# This repo contains the solutions for the SQL and Scripting challenges.
+# This repo contains the solutions for the SQL and Scripting Challenges.